Auto-Increment Column

 +------+-------+-------+

-When writing data using the INSERT INTO statement and specifying the auto-increment column id, any null values in the written data for that column will be replaced with generated values.
+When you specify the auto-increment column id during an insert into, any null values in that column are replaced with generated values:

 +------+---------+-------+